Pfizer Limited Receives ₹8.79 Crore GST Demand Order from West Bengal Authorities

 *this image is generated using AI for illustrative purposes only.

-Pfizer Limited has received a GST demand order from Uttar Pradesh tax authorities, prompting the pharmaceutical company to inform stock exchanges under regulatory disclosure requirements.
-The company maintains that the demand lacks merit and plans to challenge it through appropriate legal channels.
+Pfizer Limited has received a substantial GST demand order from West Bengal tax authorities, significantly higher than a previous demand from Uttar Pradesh.
+The pharmaceutical company has informed stock exchanges under regulatory disclosure requirements, maintaining that the latest demand lacks merit and plans to challenge it through appropriate legal channels.

-The Office of Joint Commissioner, Corporate Circle, Lucknow, Uttar Pradesh issued an order dated December 23, 2023, following a GST audit for Financial Year 2021-22.
+The Office of the Additional Commissioner of GST & CX, Jurisdiction: Kolkata, West Bengal issued an order dated December 27, 2025, following a GST audit conducted for Financial Years 2018-19 to 2022-23.
 The demand breakdown includes:

 Nature of Violation Alleged

-The Joint Commissioner raised the GST demand under Section 73 of the Goods & Services Tax Act, 2017.
-The primary issue centers on the denial of Input Tax Credit availed by Pfizer during Financial Year 2021-22.
-Tax authorities alleged that the company failed to provide clear details supporting the Input Tax Credit claims.
+The Additional Commissioner raised the GST demand under Section 74 of the Goods & Services Tax Act, 2017.
+The primary issue centers on alleged incorrect availment of Input Tax Credit by the company during Financial Years 2018-19 to 2022-23.
+Tax authorities have questioned the company's Input Tax Credit claims across this extended period.

 Company's Response and Legal Strategy

-Pfizer has rejected the validity of the demand order.
+Pfizer has rejected the validity of the latest demand order.
 Based on the company's internal assessment, management believes the GST demand is not maintainable under applicable tax laws.
-The company has initiated the process of filing an appeal against the order to contest the allegations.
+The company has initiated the process of filing an appeal against the order to contest the allegations, similar to its approach with the previous Uttar Pradesh demand.

 Impact Assessment

-Despite the monetary value of the demand, Pfizer has clarified that the order will not materially impact its business operations.
+Despite the significantly higher monetary value of the latest demand, Pfizer has clarified that the order will not materially impact its business operations.
 The company's assessment indicates:

 • No material impact on financial performance